 Are skillet chicken fajitas healthy?

-For healthier chicken fajitas, choose toppings that are low in saturated fat and calories, and the ones that are good sources of healthy fats.
+For healthier skillet chicken fajitas, choose toppings that are low in saturated fat and calories, and the ones that are good sources of healthy fats.

 Try some of these healthy fajita toppings: